Renault falls as European equity pullback deepens

-LONDON The European equity pull-back deepened on Thursday, with carmaker Renault (RENA.PA) among the worst performers, as uncertainty over a possible end to U.S. economic stimulus measures hit markets.
+LONDON May 30 The European equity pull-back deepened on Thursday, with carmaker Renault among the worst performers, as uncertainty over a possible end to U.S economic stimulus measures hit markets.

 Renault was among the worst-performers on the FTSEurofirst 300, falling 2.4 percent, which traders attributed to a move by Goldman Sachs to cut its rating on Renault to "sell" from "neutral."